Coolie: Indian coolies

 However, there were also attempts by the British authorities to regulate and mitigate the worst abuses.
 Workers were regularly checked up on by health inspectors, and they were vetted before transportation to ensure that they were suitably healthy and fit to be able to endure the rigours of labour.
 Children under the age of 15 were not allowed to be transported from their parents under any circumstances.

-The first campaign against the 'coolie' trade in England likened the system of indentured labour to the slavery of the past.
+The first campaign in England against the coolie trade likened the system of indentured labour to the slavery of the past.
 The campaign against coolie emigration was led by Joseph Sturge, with the Society of Friends.
 Petitions from Sturge, the Society of Friends, various other humanitarian groups, and from citizens of entire cities were routinely sent to the Colonial Offices.
 In response to this pressure, the labour export was temporarily stopped in 1839 by the authorities when the scale of the abuses became known, but it was soon renewed due to its growing economic importance.
 A more rigorous regulatory framework was put into place and severe penalties were imposed for infractions in 1842.
 In that year, almost 35,000 people were shipped to Mauritius.

 In 1844, the trade was expanded to the colonies in the West Indies, including Jamaica, Trinidad, and Demerara, where the Asian population was soon a major component of the island demographic.

 Starting in 1879, many Indians were transported to Fiji to work on the sugarcane plantations.
-Many of them chose to stay after their term of indenture elapsed and today they number about 40% of the total population.
+Many of them chose to stay after their term of indenture elapsed, and today their descendants account for about 40% of the total population.
 Indian workers were also imported into the Dutch colony of Surinam after the Dutch signed a treaty with the United Kingdom on the recruitment of contract workers in 1870.
-In Mauritius, the Indian population are now demographically dominant, with Indian festivals being celebrated as national holidays.
+In Mauritius, the Indian population is now demographically dominant, with Indian festivals being celebrated as national holidays.

 This system prevailed until the early twentieth century.
-Increasing focus on the brutalities and abuses of the trade by the sensationalist media of the time, incited public outrage and lead to the official ending of the coolie trade in 1916 by the British government.
-By that time tens of thousands of Chinese workers were being used along the Western Front by the allied forces (see Chinese Labour Corps).
+Increasing focus on the brutalities and abuses of the trade by the sensationalist media of the time incited public outrage and led to the official ending of the coolie trade in 1916 by the British government.
+By that time, tens of thousands of Chinese workers were being used along the Western Front by the allied forces (see Chinese Labour Corps).